lsandov1/presentations/yocto/common_tasks/patching_kernel.md

 build $ git format-patch -1								# Create the patch
 ~~~~

-2. Create a new layer following the slide [Creating a new Layer](./layer.html)
+2. Create a new layer (see section 'Creating a new Layer')

 3. On the new layer (e.g `meta-fsl-custom`) , create the corresponding subfolders and the `.bbfile`